4.5

 0

-Bickesheim gained great importance through its pilgrimage church, whose historical origins are shrouded in mystery.
-The Eberstein family, who were very wealthy on the Hardt hill, allied themselves with the Margraves of Baden in the 13th century through the marriage of Margrave Rudolf I and Kunigunde von Eberstein.
-Starting in 1250, Rudolf I and Kunigunde had a new Gothic church built on the site of an even older Romanesque building.
-The much-venerated image of "Mary with Child" and the Eberstein rose, as well as the round pillars in the church, date from that period.
+Bickesheim gained great importance through the pilgrimage church, whose historical origin lies in the darkness of history.
+The Ebersteins, who were very wealthy landowners on the Hardt, allied themselves with the Margraves of Baden in the 13th century through the marriage of Margrave Rudolf I and Kunigunde von Eberstein.
+In place of an even older Romanesque building, Rudolf I and Kunigunde had a new Gothic church built from 1250 onwards.
+From that era, above all, come the much-venerated miraculous image "Mary with Child" and with the Eberstein rose, as well as the round pillars in the church.

 1